 Kasavu saree is the identity of Kerala.
 These are characterised by offwhite cotton or silk fabric with golden borders.
 They are extremely graceful and sophisticated sarees.
 I personally associate a festive feel to this classic saree.
 Their richness is their simplicity.

+So, these were different types of sarees from different parts of India.
 Undoubtedly, sarees will always remain in vogue.
 Hence, you always have a reason to buy them.